 Teacher – The teacher sees you as a Creator who is capable and resourceful, and is there to empower you.

-As long as we are in this incarnation we can be a mindful participant and move forward, or be blind at the wheel, stuck in a negative loop
+As long as we are in this incarnation we call life we can be a mindful participant and move forward, or be blind at the wheel, stuck in a negative loop

 Some other reads:

 - The Man Who Sold his Air Guitar: don’t be caught up in the hype

 - Plato’s Cave: Are you watching shadows on the wall?

 - Break the Cycle: We are all addicted, no exception